aspirity-inc/easydev/documentation/src/content/docs/components/Inputs/input.md

 title: Input
 ---

-The Input is used to type text.
+The Input uses to type text.

 The Input wrapper component is a complete form control including a label, input, and help text.